abinit/abinit/doc/mkdocs-tutorials/dftu.md

 In Abinit, two double-counting corrections are currently implemented:

--The Full localized limit (FLL) (see A. Lichtenstein et al PRB 52, 5467 (1995))
+-The Full localized limit (FLL) [[cite:Lichtenstein1995]]

--The Around Mean Field (AMF) (see M. T. Czyzyk and G. A. Sawatzky PRB 49, 14211 (1994))
+-The Around Mean Field (AMF) [[cite:Czyzyk1994]]

 For some systems, the result might depend on the choice of the double-counting method.
 However, the two methods generally give similar results.

 ## 1 Ground state calculation of NiO using LDA